reflectoring/reflectoring.github.io/_posts/2021-09-15-spring-scheduler.md

 }

 ```
-Here we have specified an hourly interval with a cron macro : `hourly` instead of the less readable cron expression `0 0 * * * *`.
+Here we have specified an hourly interval with a cron macro: `hourly` instead of the less readable cron expression `0 0 * * * *`.
 Similar to this, Spring also provides the macros `@yearly`, `@monthly`, `@weekly`, and `@daily`

 ## Running Multiple Scheduler Instances with ShedLock

 As we have seen so far with Spring Scheduler, it is very easy to schedule jobs by attaching the `@Scheduler` annotation over methods in Spring Beans.
-However in distributed environments when we deploy multiple instances of our application, it cannot handle scheduler synchronization over multiple instances.
+However, in distributed environments when we deploy multiple instances of our application, it cannot handle scheduler synchronization over multiple instances.
 Instead, it executes the jobs simultaneously on every node.

 ShedLock is a library that ensures our scheduled tasks when deployed in multiple instances are executed at most once at the same time.
-It uses a locking mechanism by acquiring a lock on one instance of the executing job which prevents execution of another instance of the same job.
+It uses a locking mechanism by acquiring a lock on one instance of the executing job which prevents the execution of another instance of the same job.

-ShedLock uses an external data store shared across multiple instances for coordination. like Mongo, any JDBC database, Redis, Hazelcast, ZooKeeper or others for coordination.
+ShedLock uses an external data store shared across multiple instances for coordination. like Mongo, any JDBC database, Redis, Hazelcast, ZooKeeper, or others for coordination.

-ShedLock is designed to be used in situations where we have scheduled tasks that are not ready to be executed in parallel, but can be safely executed repeatedly.
+ShedLock is designed to be used in situations where we have scheduled tasks that are not ready to be executed in parallel but can be safely executed repeatedly.
 Moreover, the locks are time-based and ShedLock assumes that clocks on the nodes are synchronized.

 Let us modify our example by adding the dependencies: